rapidsai/cuxfilter/demos/GTC demo/README.md

 * Selecting a bank will filter all data for that bank.
 Selecting 'all' will remove the filter.
 * Clicking on a 3-zip boundary will filter all data for just that 3-zip.
 Clicking on it again will remove the filter.
 * Hovering over a 3-zip boundary will show its “Area Details.”
-* Clicking and dragging across a histogram chart will filter all data to that highlighted data range (except for the selected histogram).
-Clicking will remove its filter.
+* Clicking and dragging or panning across a range slider will filter all data to that highlighted data range (except for the selected histogram).
+Clicking reset will remove its filter.
-* Clicking on a histogram will reset its filter.
+* Clicking reset below a histogram will reset its filter.
 * Clicking 'reset initialization' will reset and reload all the data (similar to reloading the page).
 * Clicking 'switch to cpu/gpu' will switch between GPU and CPU modes.